 - Remind golfers not to touch stray balls

-- Scorecards are available
+- Scorecards are available from the pro shop

 - Golfers to keep two metres apart on the putting greens.